Purchase your copy of Meditation for Psychotherapists

 MA, MFT, contemplative psychotherapist and co-editor of Advances in Contemplative Psychotherapy

-Audio Guided Meditations (Coming Soon)
+Audio Guided Meditations

-Establishing the frame and exploring the breath
+Establishing the Frame and Exploring the Breath

 The Psychoanalytic Stance - Developing Internal Listening, Reveries